Iagrah99/pawfect-events/README.md

 # Pawfect Events

-Welcome to **Pawfect Events**, a fullstack web application designed for individuals and Individuals acting on behalf of companies who specialise in hosting dog-related events.
+Welcome to **Pawfect Events**, a fullstack web application designed for individuals and Individuals acting on behalf of organisations who specialise in hosting dog-related events.
 Whether you're an event organiser or a dog enthusiast, this platform enables users to create, share, and join dog-centered events with ease.

 ## Table of Contents
 1. [Project Overview](#project-overview)